-“Resisting the urge to go to slowly,” he replied.
+“Resisting the urge to go too slowly,” he replied.
 “Driving in the dunes is like finding your way through life: there’s going to be this urge to go slowly, to try to be safe.
-Unfortunately, being safe and going slowly are not always the same thing.”
+Unfortunately, being safe and going slowly is not always the same thing.”

 “They’re not?”
 I asked.
 “Doesn’t going a little more slowly mean you have more time to react to things?
 More time to see problems coming and create plans to deal with them?
 Doesn’t it give you a little more control?”

 Mustafa shook his head.

 Leadership Lesson 2.
 Speed and Momentum